-During 2011-2012, IBUS-244 courses traveled to Chile, Greece, Turkey, and China.
+During 2012-2013, IBUS-244 courses traveled to Brazil, the United Arab Emirates, and Qatar.
 Past courses have traveled throughout Europe, Latin America, and Asia.

 This program includes three class meetings during the second half of the Fall semester, followed by travel in early January, during winter break.

-This Fall students in IBUS-244 traveled to Rio de Janeiro and Sao Paulo and experienced the business environments of Brazilian organizations.
+This Fall students in IBUS-244 will travel to Santiago and experience the business environments of Chilean organizations.
 Learn More

 Early Spring 2013

-This IBUS-244 program includes four class meetings during the first module of Spring semester, followed by travel to UAE and Qatar during the week of spring break.
-Learn More
+This IBUS-244 program includes four class meetings during the first module of Spring semester, followed by travel to Isreal during the week of spring break.
+Learn More and Register